 Browse through your keyword list and highlight or save options using the following criteria:

-Using internal linking to boost the content we want to rank is a great way to improve ranking for these easier keyword.
+Using internal linking to boost the content we want to rank is a great way to improve ranking for these easier keywords.
 You can also use external links if you have the option.
 Create internal links on secondary keywords (also known as keyword variations).
 This is a powerful way of boosting your overall SEO performance.

 As for external links, if you're guest posting or link building, use the keyword variations as your external link anchors.

+That's our step-by-step guide to finding rankable keywords.
 To recap, here are the steps again:

 Following these steps consistently will help you become a topical authority in your niche.
-The more articles you can create to cover a topic entirely the higher you will rank, and will likely earn you backlinks over time if you are creating valuable content.
+The more articles you can create to cover a topic entirely, the higher you will rank, and you will likely earn backlinks over time if you are creating valuable content.
 Remember, SEO is a marathon not a sprint, and providing useful and valuable content is foremost important.